 All EDvestinU refinancing loans take at least 30 days from submitting your application to the disbursement of your funds.
 That’s because EDvestinU sets a disbursement date of 30 days after it receives your application.
 It does this so your loan amount is as accurate as possible — that’s why it also asks for your 30-day payoff amount.

 More about EDvestinU

 In addition to refinancing, EDvestinU also offers private undergraduate and graduate student loans, and even scholarships.
-It awards two $1,500 scholarships through a lottery system every three months.
+It awards three $1,500 scholarships through a lottery system every three months.
 Both college students and high school seniors are eligible to enter as long as they attend or plan on attending a Title IV school.

 EDvestinU student loan refinancing can take a while, but its nonprofit rates could help you save in the long-run.
 Since the application is more involved than some others, you’ll likely have to reach out to customer service at least once with questions.

 Not sure which lender you want to refinance with?
 Read our guide to student loan refinancing to find more options and learn more about how refinancing works.